Why is Japanese cuisine healthy? It’s all about the investment in food education to build awareness of one’s health and nutritional habits.

 Balanced Meal with Ichiju Sansai

-As you may know already, the Japanese diet is traditionally fish, vegetable, and soy heavy.
-When meat is involved, it is cooked with other ingredients so that it doesn’t become the centerpiece.
+As you may know, the Japanese diet is traditionally heavy on fish, vegetables, and soy.
+When meat is involved, it is cooked with other ingredients to avoid becoming the centerpiece.
 (Read more about washoku AKA Japanese cuisine here).

-Compared to people in western countries, the Japanese have a low intake of red meat, dairy products, and sweeteners.
-These foods are thought to be linked to low mortality from cancer, heart diseases, and obesity.
-(For an analysis about the Japanese diet and nutrition compared to western countries, please read this scientific paper by Nature).
+Compared to people in Western countries, the Japanese have a low intake of red meat, dairy products, and sweeteners intake.
+These foods are thought to be linked to low mortality from cancer, heart disease, and obesity (for more on the Japanese diet and nutrition compared to Western countries, please read this scientific paper by Nature).

-Fish and seafood are said to be the better protein alternative to animal meats as they are high in omega-3 fatty acids.
+Fish and seafood are said to be the better protein alternatives to animal meats as they are high in omega-3 fatty acids.
 Omega-3 fatty acids have many health benefits, including:

 - Maintaining a healthy heart by lowering blood pressure